 A. The Foundation does not have a gallery exhibition space.
-Many Pollock and Krasner works can be seen in museums and galleries throughout the US and abroad.
-The Joan T. Washburn Gallery, 20 West 57th Street, New York, NY 10019 (212) 397-6780 and the Robert Miller Gallery, 524 West 26th Street, New York, NY 10001 (212) 366-4774 exhibit and represent the Foundation for the sale of its remaining Pollock and Krasner inventory.
+The Washburn Gallery, and the Paul Kasmin Gallery, exhibit and represent the Foundation for the sale of its remaining Pollock and Krasner inventory respectively.

 Q. I think I have a Pollock and/or Krasner painting.